mesalock-linux/mesapy/sgx/README.md

 $ source $(SGX_SDK)/environment    # setup environment variables of Intel SGX SDK
 ```

-Build the `HelloWorld` sample code:
+Build the `HelloWorld` example:

 ```
-$ cd sgx/SampleCode/HelloWorld
+$ cd sgx/examples/HelloWorld
 $ make
 ```

-Run the `HelloWorld` sample, you will see hello world and welcome messages:
+Run the `HelloWorld` example, you will see hello world and welcome messages:

 ```
 $ ./app